kdhttps/mean-star/README.md

 npm run dev
 ```

+# Deploy

+There are many ways to deploy the application.

+## Deploy using **PM2**

+[PM2](https://www.npmjs.com/package/pm2) is a production process manager for Node.js applications with a built-in load balancer.
+It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.

+Follow the below steps for production:

+1. Clone or move your code to server and install node_modules.

+1. Install PM2
+      ```sh
+     npm i -g pm2
+      ```

+1. Make an angular production build.
+      ```sh
+      cd client
+      ng build --prod
+      ```

+1. Move `client/dist/client` folder to `server/` so that node application serve it.
+      ```sh
+      cp -R client/dist/client server/
+      ```
+1. Start PM2 service. which runs your application in the background.
+      ```sh
+      export PRODUCTION=true # or you can add this in .env pm2 start index.js
+      ```

+## Deploy on NGINX

+Angular is a front-end client application and deploy the client application on standard HTTP Server has several benefits.
+Please check here for [more details](https://stackoverflow.com/a/56302977/11286367).

+Follow Below steps to deploy on Nginx:

+1. Install NGINX Http Server
+1. Clone or move your code on server and install node_modules.
+1. Make an angular production build.
+      ```sh
+      cd client
+      ng build --prod
+      ```
+1. Move `/client/dist/client/*` all files into `/var/www/html`
+1. Start your node app using PM2.
+No need to set a production flag.
+1. Added a Proxy Pass configuration for Node Application so that your front-end app can call it.

 ## Deploy on Heroku

 First `create a new App` using Heroku dashboard and then follow the below step to build and deploy image on Heroku